Updated: 10/07/2019 by Computer Hope

 Below are a few other examples of how the x-axis is used on a computer.

-- A character or another object in a computer game, which moves left and right on the screen has an x-axis value that determines its location on the screen.
+- A character or object in a computer game that moves left and right has an x-axis value that determines its location on the screen.

 - With a chart, the y-axis is the vertical data that is often on the right-side of the chart.

-- In computer graphics, if you wanted to draw a horizontal line the x-axis can be used to determine the start and end point of the line.
+- In computer graphics, if you wanted to draw a horizontal line, the x-axis can determine the start and end point of the line.
 Drawing a two-dimensional object would require only the x-axis and y-axis.
 However, a 3D object would require a z-axis.

 - Other input devices, like a joystick, also use an x-axis to control objects, such as a tank or airplane.